sbaweja19/CS24-Final-Project/README.md

 file pa02_sbaweja.pdf.
 The data charts nodes visited (y axis) to arrive at the node number (x axis).
 The graphs depict a logarithmic trendline when the runtime analysis is done on the input file with the movies in random order, and a linear line when the input file has the movies in order.
-The reason for this is ordered movie list places each successive movie in only the left node of the previous node, thus only being ass effective as a linked list rather than a tree.
+The reason for this is ordered movie list places each successive movie in only the right node of the previous node, thus only being ass effective as a linked list rather than a tree.